 Draw the basic shape of your room on a piece of paper.
 No ruler.
 Just draw out the four walls of your room with a pencil and show the approximation of the doors and windows.

 This is just for your reference.
-You will make the actual scaled drawing on another piece of paper.
+You will make the actual scaled drawing on another piece of paper later.

-Start at the beginning of a wall and measure the distance from there to the beginning of a door, window or permanent structure.
-Mark that measurement on your plan between the wall line that you drew and your whole wall measurement.
-(See close up image below)
+Start at the beginning of a wall and measure the distance from there to the beginning of a door, window, or other permanent structure.
+Mark that measurement on your plan.
+See image below.

 Measure the next item on the wall, mark it on the plan, and continue measuring and marking everything all the way across the wall.